jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 #### Execute maintenance

-At this point we're 100% sure that the instance is now removed from the target group and is no longer receiving requests, so let's go ahead and use [`aws:executeAutomation`](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-action-executeAutomation.html) to invoke the [maintenance document](TODO link from above) from earlier.
-Remember it takes in the `InstanceId` as a parameter to execute on, so we'll need to pass it there too.
+At this point we're 100% sure that the instance is now removed from the target group and is no longer receiving requests, so let's go ahead and use [`aws:executeAutomation`](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-action-executeAutomation.html) to invoke the [maintenance document](#so-what-does-all-this-have-to-do-with-our-maintenance-document) from earlier.
+Remember it takes in the `InstanceIds` as a parameter to execute on, so we'll need to pass it there too.

 We're specifying an `onFailure` too, this tells the document should the step fail then move onto this step instead of the default action which is to abort the rest of the document.